The Missing Cross to Purity

 for he seeks such to worship him.

-And Christ persecuted none for not following his worship;
+And Christ persecuted no one for not following his worship;

 but all are condemned by the spirit in their own selves, who grieve it,